l9dson-wq/Pokedex/README.md

 1. See all the added pokemons
 2. Filter by name and Region
 3. Add a new pokemon, edit and delete a pokemon
-4. Add a new regionm, edit and delete a region
+4. Add a new region, edit and delete a region
 5. Add a new type of pokemon, edit and delete a type of pokemon

-Some images of the current version ( pre-final ):
+Some images of the current version :

 Home page:
 ![imagen](https://user-images.githubusercontent.com/69158247/193175650-fd69b085-c086-44d7-b472-4122289ca991.png)